awsdocs/amazon-s3-userguide/doc_source/website-hosting-custom-domain-walkthrough.md

 1. Choose the S3 bucket\.

    The bucket name should match the name that appears in the **Name** box\.
-In the **Alias Target** listing, the bucket name is followed by the Amazon S3 website endpoint for the Region where the bucket was created, for example `example.com (s3-website-us-west-2.amazonaws.com)`\. **Alias Target** lists a bucket if:
+In the **Choose S3 bucket** list, the bucket name appears with the Amazon S3 website endpoint for the Region where the bucket was created, for example, `s3-website-us-west-1.amazonaws.com (example.com)`\.

+   **Choose S3 bucket** lists a bucket if:
    + You configured the bucket as a static website\.
    + The bucket name is the same as the name of the record that you're creating\.
    + The current AWS account created the bucket\.

-   If your bucket does not appear in the **Alias Target** listing, enter the Amazon S3 website endpoint for the Region where the bucket was created, for example, **s3\-website\-us\-west\-2**\.
+   If your bucket does not appear in the **Choose S3 bucket** list, enter the Amazon S3 website endpoint for the Region where the bucket was created, for example, **s3\-website\-us\-west\-2\.amazonaws\.com**\.
 For a complete list of Amazon S3 website endpoints, see [Amazon S3 Website endpoints](https://docs.aws.amazon.com/general/latest/gr/s3.html#s3_website_region_endpoints)\.
 For more information about the alias target, see [Value/route traffic to](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-values-alias.html#rrsets-values-alias-alias-target) in the *Amazon Route 53 Developer Guide*\.

 1. In **Record type**, choose **A ‐ Routes traffic to an IPv4 address and some AWS resources**\.